 Ulbricht's arguments to the contrary largely rest on speculation.
-First, Ulbricht contends that the Silk Road investigations occurring in Baltimore and New York were "[c]oordinated and [c]ombined," suggesting that Force's corruption may have somehow infected the evidence that the New York office used in its prosecution.
+First, corruption may have somehow infected the evidence that the New York office used in its prosecution.
 Appellant Br.
 40. Ulbricht explains that the offices communicated frequently and shared information through emails and reports.

-Assuming that Ulbricht is correct, the fact that the Silk Road investigation took place in several offices, one of which employed two corrupt agents, does not alter our analysis.
+Ulbricht contends that the Silk Road investigations occurring in Baltimore and place in several offices, one of which employed two corrupt agents, does not alter our analysis.
 Ulbricht still has not shown how the agents' corrupt behavior is exculpatory as to him, even if Force and Bridges at times shared their work product with New York and that work product influenced the larger investigation.
 The relevant question, on which none of Ulbricht's arguments casts any light or raises any doubt, is whether any particular item of evidence was tainted in some way by the misconduct of Bridges or Force.